ibm-cloud-docs/monitoring/getting-started.md

 ## Step 5.
 Launch the web UI
 {: #getting-started-step5}

-After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.Bluemix}}, and configure a monitoring agent for your node, you can view, monitor, and manage data through the service's web UI.
+After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}, and configure a monitoring agent for your node, you can view, monitor, and manage data through the service's web UI.

-You launch the web UI within the context of the Sysdig instance, from the {{site.data.keyword.cloud_notm}} UI.
+You launch the web UI within the context of the monitoring, from the {{site.data.keyword.cloud_notm}} UI.

 Complete the following steps to launch the monitoring UI: